h-ackerman/FitnessApp/README.md

 ### Additional Information

 - **Reviewing Changes**:
-  - Before pushing changes, it's a good practice to review them locally to ensure they are correct and meet project requirements.
+  - Before pushing changes, review them locally to ensure they are correct and meet project requirements.

-- **Collaboration**:
+- **Pull Requests**:
-  - Communicate with your team members to avoid conflicts and ensure smooth collaboration when pushing changes to shared branches.
+  - All branches can only be merged throught pull requests.

-# BackEnd (Spring boot)
+# Docker

 ## Build and run Docker image for spring boot